DrCuff/ActivityPub/README.md

-# ActivityPub
+# WebFinger
-Research on ActivityPub
+Research on ActivityPub, starting with WebFinger, let's see if we can make a php script starting with the background.

-Taking the lead from Scott Hasselman:
+Taking the lead from Scott Hanselman's epic post here:

 https://www.hanselman.com/blog/use-your-own-user-domain-for-mastodon-discoverability-with-the-webfinger-protocol-without-hosting-a-server

+First up, let's get our current "finger".

 ```% curl "https://mast.hpc.social/.well-known/webfinger?resource=acct:DrCuff@mast.hpc.social"```